MARKET SNAPSHOT: Dow's 8-week Rally In Jeopardy As Tax-delay Concerns Spook Investors

 Continue Reading Below

-U.S. stocks fell for a second straight session on Friday, putting major indexes on track to end multiweek win streaks as investors expressed anxiety about a possible delay in much-anticipated corporate tax cuts.
+U.S. stocks mostly fell on Friday, putting major indexes on track to end multiweek win streaks as investors expressed anxiety about a possible delay in much-anticipated corporate tax cuts.

 What are stocks doing?